andy-dextrous/transactor-ai/planning/development-tasklist.md

 # Transactor 2.0 - Development Tasklist

-**Version:** 1.1
+**Version:** 2.0
 **Date:** January 2025
 **Status:** ~40% Foundation Complete - Focus on Backend & AI Integration
+**Architecture:** Mastra + Supabase + Prisma + Next.js 15
 **Approach:** Vertical MVP by Persona - Build complete functionality for one user journey before expanding

 ---

 ## Overview

 This tasklist implements a **vertical-first approach** where we build complete end-to-end functionality for one persona before moving to the next.
-This ensures we have a fully working proof-of-concept that validates our chat-centric, AI-first architecture.
+This ensures we have a fully working proof-of-concept that validates our chat-centric, AI-first architecture powered by **Mastra agents**.

 **✅ COMPLETED FOUNDATION (~40% of Phase 1)**:

-- Complete Next.js 15 + Convex + Tailwind CSS 4 setup
+- Complete Next.js 15 + Mastra + Tailwind CSS 4 setup
 - Comprehensive UI library (47+ components)
 - Full design system with theme, typography, utilities
 - All core dependencies installed and configured
 - Basic project structure and component library
+- Mastra + Supabase integration established

-**🎯 CURRENT PRIORITY**: Backend data model, AI agent integration, and chat-to-database connectivity
+**🎯 CURRENT PRIORITY**: Prisma schema design, Mastra agent configuration, and chat-to-database connectivity

 **Phase Strategy:**